 \subsubsection{Leading-order errors in sequential splitting}

 The derivation detailed in Appendix~\ref{sec:SS_leading_errors} shows that, when sequential splitting is used, the local truncation errors attributable to the integration of processes $A$ and $B$ are

 respectively.
-Here, $lte^{\rm SS}_{A}$ has the same expression as in parallel splitting (see \eref{eq:SS_A_integral_expland} versus \eref{eq:PS_A_integral_expland}); $lte^{\rm SS}_{B}$ has the same form as in parallel splitting but a different sign, which results from the fact that the $B$ process is integrated with an input state already updated by the $A$ process, and the input-induced error overcompensates the error caused by ignoring the influence of $A$ when integrating the $B$ process (see Appendix~\ref{sec:SS_leading_errors}).
+Here, $lte^\mathrm{SS}_{A}$ has the same expression as in parallel splitting (see Eq.~\ref{eq:SS_A_integral_expland} versus Eq.~\ref{eq:PS_A_integral_expland}); $lte^\mathrm{SS}_{B}$ has the same form as in parallel splitting but a different sign, which results from the fact that the $B$ process is integrated with an input state already updated by the $A$ process, and the input-induced error overcompensates the error caused by ignoring the influence of $A$ when integrating the $B$ process (see Appendix~\ref{sec:SS_leading_errors}).
 The overall local truncation error for sequential splitting is